Start Here

 What Happens From Here

-Once you finish reading this page, join us on Discord and introduce yourself.
+Once you finish reading this page, read The C# Academy Intro Guide for a quick overview of how the academy works.
+Then, join us on Discord and introduce yourself.
 If the link doesn’t work, add me via my nickname: pablocappuccino#4729.
-You can use this website merely as a reference and to get project ideas here and there, or you can follow the roadmap.
-If you choose to follow the pathway, you can also choose to register so you can track your progress on our dashboard, participate in our Leaderboard and get your code reviewed.
+You can use this website merely as a reference and to get project ideas here and there, or you can follow our Roadmap (you need to be logged in to see it).
+If you choose to follow the pathway, you can also choose to register so you can track your progress in our Dashboard, participate in our Leaderboard and get your code reviewed.
 By updating your profile with your LinkedIn and Github, the links will be available in the leaderboard for everyone to see, include potential recruiters.

 Final Word

-Most people who start learning to code quit in less than 6 months.
-If you stick to it, imagine that in 2 years it’s highly likely you’ve got many interviews and got at least close to a job.
+Most people who start learning to code quit in less than six months.
+If you stick to it, imagine that in two years it’s highly likely you’ve got many interviews and got at least close to a job.
 Five years training consistently?
 You’ll probably not only be employed but also making very good money.
 Now imagine ten years consistently building stuff.
-I would say it’s impossible you’re not hired and earning great money.
+The sky is the limit.
+And don't let anyone tell you that AI is the end of programming.
+It's actually just the start. 😎

-I’ll let Will Smith do the final talk, enjoy:
+I’ll let Will Smith say the final words, enjoy:

 Log in to mark this article as read and save your progress.